-Should I have replacement porch balusters made, or choose one of your standard designs?
+Should I have replacement spindles made, or choose one of your standard designs?

 Having your spindles replicated by American Porch is a great way to preserve your home’s look.
 The cost difference when made in Cedar is usually minimal: generally, custom porch spindles / balusters cost only about 15% more each than one of our standard design spindles of the same size.
 We run high volume equipment that efficiently produces large quantities, but takes some time and money to setup.
 A small fee is passed on to the customer for smaller orders, but is waived on larger runs.

 If you’d like to switch to our synthetic Polyurethane alternative, we can do that too.
 Choose one of our standard designs, or have your original reproduced.
 There is some extra costs involved with custom Poly baluster replacements because they require the manufacture of a custom mold and associated tooling.
 Just send us a picture, dimensions, and quantity and let us quote your project.

 Keep in mind that once we’ve made your design, we can reproduce an unlimited number of perfect reproductions.
 If you need to order more of the same custom spindle later, it’s no problem.
 We keep your design on file and can produce as many as you need.
 As with our standard designs, ordering spindles/balusters in larger quantities does qualify customers for a quantity discounts.

 We create exact replicas of your spindle/baluster design.

 In order for us to do this, send one original to our shop so we can create your custom design.
 If “close” is good enough, all we need from you are a few clear digital pictures and corresponding measurements.

 As always, please feel free to email or call with questions.
 We look forward to helping you with your dream porch!